maykar/plex_assistant/README.md

 - platform: plex_assistant
 ```

-***You must restart after installation and configuration, you may want to setup IFTTT or DialogFlow with the instructions below before doing so.***
+***You must restart after installation and configuration, you may want to setup Google Assistant triggers or HA's conversation intergration first as they will also require a restart.
+Instructions for each below.***

 ## Google Assistant Triggers